RecipesLearn

 The lid will likely have caked on grease from food as well as creosote from hardwood if you use your kettle to smoke with.

-Truth be told – this isn’t a “seasoning” on the grill and it doesn’t aid in flavor.
-If anything, these pieces flake off and fall on your food, which isn’t appetizing.
+This isn’t a “seasoning” on the grill and it doesn’t aid in flavor.

 Dump the loose debris in the trash.

-EasyOff notes that their product works as quickly as 3 minutes but I like to go for 20-30 minutes.
+EasyOff notes that their product works as quickly as 3 minutes but allow it to sit for 20-30 minutes.

 Use your hose/water to rinse the interior of the lid.

-Put some dish soap into some warm water.
-Then use your sponge with the scouring pad or some steel wool and warm soapy water to to remove any of the stuck on bits.
+Use a sponge with a scouring pad or some steel wool and remove any of the stuck on bits.

 After doing so, the interior of the lid is likely back to new and the enamel should be shining.